dascritch/cpu-audio/API.md

 playlists                | `{}`          | Collection of audio tag by playlists (named by the `<cpu-audio playlist="">` attribute).
 [See playlist feature](./FEATURES#playlists). advance_in_playlist      | `true`        | When an audio is ended in a playlist, starts immediatly the next one.

-Some preoperties are still not documented, for internal usage, as they may evolve
+Some properties are still not documented, for internal usage, as they may evolve.

 Methods :